ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/channel_entries.rst

 	category_group="not 2"

-**Note:** Using this parameter will automatically cause ExpressionEngine to *ignore* any category information specified via the URL.
+.. note:: Using this parameter will automatically cause ExpressionEngine
+	to *ignore* any category information specified via the URL.
 For instance, if you are on a "category page" (e.g. a ``/C13/`` segment in the URL) that will be completely ignored in favor of whatever you have specified via the parameter.

 channel=
 --------